Research focused subject areas

 Job Quality and Employee Well-Being During the Covid-19 Pandemic

-The Covid-19 Pandemic has led to profound changes in people’s working lives.
-While there has been considerable commentary and speculation as to the nature of these changes, we have little reliable evidence as to how and to what extent the pandemic has reshaped work in Ireland and with what consequence for workers’ job quality and well-being.
-A new study led by Professor John Geary of University College Dublin that includes Dr Maria Belizon of UCD and researchers from NERI addresses this gap in our knowledge by conducting a major survey of workers (both employed and self-employed) in Ireland.
+There is little reliable evidence as to how and to what extent the Covid-19 Pandemic has reshaped work in Ireland and with what consequence for workers’ job quality and well-being.
+A study led by Professor John Geary, with Dr Maria Belizon and researchers from NERI addresses this gap.

 Ireland fertile ground for fintech companies